Book A Free 30 Minute Meeting

 Storage Usage by Table

 This metric helps you identify which tables are consuming the most storage.
 You can use it to locate large or unnecessary tables that might need pruning or archiving.
-You can monitor this metric through the TABLE_STORAGE_METRICS view of ACCOUNT_USAGE.

 SELECT